hazelgrove/phi/2-type-aliases/2-type-aliases.md

 ![kind formation](./kind_formation.jpg)

 ### Kind Equivalence
+Kind equivalence will be reflective, symmetric, transitive and closed under kind formation.
+Also, two singleton kind are equivalent at kind level if their arguments types are consistent at type level.
 The rules for kind equivalence are given below:
 ![kind equivalence](./kind_equivalence.jpg)